binaryphile/concorde/README.md

 Either form, quoted or escaped, is acceptable.

-Notice that the representations above are simply the string form of what appears between the parentheses in the array declarations.
+Notice that the representations above are simply the string form of what appears between the parentheses in array declarations.
 In fact, an array representation should be usable in the form:

 ```bash